digitarald/openwebperf/README.md

 **Pushing Open Web performance** by documenting platform performance bottlenecks.

-## Purpose
+## Goals

-Document known performance bottlenecks with the lower levels of the Open Web platform layout (like JIT, layout engine, CSS parsing, etc).
-Examples should raise the issues to the platform team and allow developers learn the *do's and dont's*.
+* Document performance bottlenecks within the lower platform levels (like JIT, layout engine, CSS parsing, etc)
+* Raise the issues to the platform team and track progress
+* Build a reference of *do's and dont's*

 ## Test Cases